Why is constrained neural language generation particularly challenging?: Constrained Natural Language Tasks

-\paragraph{\textbf{Narrative Generation / Story Telling}} Neural narrative generation is an important step towards computational creativity \cite{gervas2009computational} and represents a long-form open-ended text generation task which simultaneously addresses the selection of appropriate content (\textit{``what to say''}) and the surface realization of the generation (\textit{``how to say it''})\cite{wiseman2017challenges}.
-Narrative generation is a \textit{constrained text generation} task that places explicit constraints on concepts to steer the narrative in particular topic directions and expands the few keywords specified as the story title.
 While existing models can generate stories with good local coherence, generating long stories is challenging.
-Difficulties in coalescing individual phrases into coherent plots and in maintaining character consistency throughout the story lead to a rapid decrease in coherence as the output length increases \cite{van2019narrative}.
-Hierarchical models for story generation break down the generation process into multiple steps: first modelling the action sequence, then the story narrative, and finally entities such as story characters \cite{fan2019strategies}.
-Neural narrative generation combining story-writing with human collaboration in an interactive way improves both story quality and human engagement \cite{goldfarb2019plan}.
+Difficulties in coalescing individual phrases into coherent plots and in maintaining character consistency throughout the story lead to a rapid decrease in coherence as the output length increases \citep{van2019narrative}.
+Hierarchical models for story generation break down the generation process into multiple steps: first modelling the action sequence, then the story narrative, and finally entities such as story characters \citep{fan2019strategies}.
+Neural narrative generation that interactively combines story-writing with human collaboration improves story quality and human engagement \citep{goldfarb2019plan}.

 \paragraph{\textbf{Poetry Generation}} The poem generator operates in an interactive context where the user supplies the model with a set of ordered concepts that reflect her writing intent, as well as the format of the poem, for eg. quatrain or regulated verse.
 Poetry generation is a \textit{constrained text generation} problem since user defined concepts need to be included in the generated poem, and a \textit{conditional text generation} problem given the explicit conditioning on stylistic attributes.
-For a detailed overview of poetry generation please see \cite{oliveira2017survey}.
+For a detailed overview of poetry generation see \citep{oliveira2017survey}.